GILT: An LLM-Free, Tuning-Free Graph Foundational Model for In-Context Learning: Method

 \subsection{In-context Reasoning}

-With the task syntactically unified into a set of tokens, the In-Context Prediction phase is designed to perform the more complex challenge of \textbf{semantic unification}.
-This is accomplished by two key components: The ICL Transformer performs the core contextual reasoning, learning a task-specific mapping from the prompted examples.
-This is followed by the Prototypical Head, which provides a dynamic and tuning-free classification mechanism adapting to any N-way task.
+With the task syntactically unified into tokens, the In-Context Prediction phase is designed to perform the more complex challenge of \textbf{semantic unification}.
+This is accomplished by two key components: The ICL Transformer performs the contextual reasoning, learning a task-specific mapping from the prompted examples.
+This is followed by the Prototypical Head, which provides a dynamic classification mechanism adapting to any N-way task.

 \textbf{Transformer-based Reasoning.} The ICL Transformer consists of a stack of $L$ identical layers designed to process the unified set of support and query tokens and produce context-aware embeddings.
 The design is inspired by the principle of causal attention masking, which has been proven essential for in-context learning on structured tabular data by TabPFN \citep{tabpfn}.
 This principle ensures the query items do not influence the representation of the support set, nor should they influence each other.
 We implement this via a specialized \textbf{two-stage process}.